exercism/v3/languages/csharp/exercises/concept/tuples/.docs/after.md

 ### Background

-The tuples, we are discussing, should not be confused [`System.Tuple`][system-tuple] which will probably be found only in legacy code bases.
+The tuples we are discussing should not be confused with [`System.Tuple`][system-tuple] which will probably be found only in legacy code bases.

 The position is slightly more confusing when it comes to `System.ValueTuple`.
 The [docs][system-value-tuple] for the final overload of [`System.ValueTuple`][system-value-tuple]state that "The value tuple types provide the runtime implementation that supports tuples in C# ".
 By "value tuple types" here they are referring to the generic overloads of `System.ValueTuple`.
-By "tuples" they are referring to the things that have concerned us in this exercise.
+By "tuples" they mean the things that have concerned us in this exercise.
-Effectively they are saying that `System.ValueTuple` is an implementation detail that is unlikely to be of much interest most of the time to most people.
+Effectively they are saying that `System.ValueTuple` is an implementation detail of tuples.
+This is unlikely to be of much interest most of the time to most people.
 Unfortunately much of the documentation on "tuples" including Microsoft's own is liberally sprinkled with references to `System.ValueTuple`.
 It is probably safe to skate over such references.